-More radical in its rejection of traditional interpretations of the euchatistic presence and in its suspicion of traditional liturgical practices, Reformed Christianity replaced the altar with the communion table and subordinated the sacraments to the rpeached and written word.
+More radical in its rejection of traditional interpretations of the euchatistic presence and in its suspicion of traditional liturgical practices, Reformed Christianity replaced the altar with the communion table and subordinated the sacraments to the preached and written Davar (Word).
 In the theory and practice of Ulrich Zwingli (1484-1531) the memorial aspect of the eucharistic celebration received new emphasis, overshadowing if not excluding other aspects.
-But the more characteristically Reformed doctrine was that of John Calvin (1509-1564), who taught a "real but spiritual presence" of the living Christ in the sacramental action rather than in the elements as such.
-The liturgical observance introduced by Calvin were intended to eliminate from the Lord's Supper what Calvin regarded as the superstitious practices of the Mass and to restore the simnplicity of the Gospels.
-The doctrine of the Lord's Supper became the occasion for the most serious of the confessional debates between Reformed and Lutheran churches.
+But the more characteristically Reformed doctrine was that of John Calvin (1509-1564), who taught a 'real but spiritual presence' of the living Christ in the sacramental action rather than in the elements as such.
+The liturgical observance introduced by Calvin were intended to eliminate from the Master's (Lord's) Supper what Calvin regarded as the superstitious practices of the Mass and to restore the simplicity of the Gospels.
+The doctrine of the Master's (Lord's) Supper became the occasion for the most serious of the confessional debates between Reformed and Lutheran churches.

 Other Free Church traditions have drawn upon Reformed thought and practice but have been even more thoroughgoing in their attempts to reform eucharistic doctrine and practice.
-The sacraments have become "ordinances", not channels of grace but expressions of the faith and obedience of the Christian community.
-Among Baptists and practice of "close communion" has restricted the ordinance to those who are baptized as adults upon a personal profession of faith.
+The sacraments have become 'ordinances', not channels of grace but expressions of the emunah (faith) and obedience of the Christian community.
+Among Baptists the practice of 'close communion' has restricted the ordinance to those who are baptised as adults upon a personal profession of emunah (faith).
 And the Society of Friends (Quakers) dropped the use of the Eucharist altogether, as well as the practice of baptism, in its reaction against formalism.

-Of all the systems described above the New Covenant Church of God has always most closely identified with the Baptist position.
+Of all the systems described above NCAY has always most closely identified with the Baptist position.
 We have, however,

 gone much further that the Baptist model, having evolved our theology as more revelation on the subject has been received.

-One of the eraliest revelations to the Church, an open vision (1986), confirmed the Baptist position that the Lord's Supper was closed and only for adults born-again of the Holy Spirit.
+One of the earliest revelations to Messianic Evangelicals, an open vision (1986), confirmed the Baptist position that the Master's (Lord's) Supper was closed and only for adults born-again of the Ruach haQodesh (Holy Spirit).
 A very simple lituturgy was given almost identical to that found in the New Testament.
 The ceremony was non-public and required reconcilliation between estranged parties before participation was permitted.
 The regularity of communion services was left to the discretion of the local Pastor (Olive Branch, NC&C 6:12-38).
 As early as November 1988 a custom had begun to creep into the simple liturgy involving the laying on of hands on the element which was quickly corrected by a new revelation (Ibid.
 47:18-19).
-In this revelation the Lord said: "This...is the fruit of a carnal mind which supposeth that the symbol is the substance" (v.19), thus correcting the Catholic/Eastern Orthodox/Lutheran notion of any kind of substantial presence in the eucharist.
-From this point onwards it became clear that the Lord's Supper was primarily symbolic.
+In this revelation Yahweh said: "This...is the fruit of a carnal mind which supposeth that the symbol is the substance" (v.19), thus correcting the Catholic/Eastern Orthodox/Lutheran notion of any kind of substantial presence in the eucharist.
+From this point onwards it became clear that the Master's (Lord's) Supper was primarily symbolic.

 A preliminary liturgy was compiled (NC&C 73) which was to be gradually changed as more revelation was received.
-In December 1988 women were authorized to administer the Lord's Supper in the absence of any male Elders.
+In December 1988 women were authorised to administer the master's (Lord's) Supper in the absence of any male Elders.
 Further, a certain degree of spiritual purity was required of those administering the ordinance (NC&C 81).
 Shortly afterwards, further liturgical elements were introduced including the requirement for hygiene (NC&C 83).
-In March 1989 revelation was received describing the responsibility of the Deaconate (male and female) in distributing the elements to the communic- ants (NC&C 113:30-38).
+In March 1989 revelation was received describing the responsibility of the Deaconate (male and female) in distributing the elements to the communicants (NC&C 113:30-38).

-In July 1989 further theological elaboration in an important revelation on the Lord's Supper, preparing the saints for important understandings that would not come until a decade later:
+In July 1989 further theological elaboration in an important revelation on the Master's (Lord's) Supper, preparing the qodeshim (saints, set-apart ones) for important understandings that would not come until a decade later:

 "Did I not tell you that it was necessary to eat my flesh and drink My blood in order that ye might be saved?
 The ignorant and unspiritual have never understood this saying, perceiving it through carnal eyes, supposing all manner of obscenity and inventing ridiculous doctrines" (Olive Branch, NC&C 163:25-26).

-No further clarification was given, as is typical or many revelations where Yahweh expects His saints to search the scriptures out before giving further light and truth.
-But together with the hints in earlier revelations, it is now clear (with hindsight) that the Lord was preparing His people for a major change in thinking.
+No further clarification was given, as is typical of many revelations where Yahweh expects His people to search the scriptures out before giving further light and emet (truth).
+But together with the hints in earlier revelations, it is now clear (with hindsight) that Yahweh was preparing His people for a major change in thinking.
 But what could that be?
-The clue comes in the word "salvation".
+The clue comes in the word 'salvation'.

-Subsequent revelations mostly addresses administrative and liturgical needs - the rôle of Eldresses (NC&C 238:15-18), preparation of the elements, public confession, the communion room, the communion table, and the participants (NC&C 275), and the "Framstillingen" or challenge to purity (NC&C 275B), all of which were received in 1990.
+Subsequent revelations mostly address administrative and liturgical needs - the rôle of Eldresses (NC&C 238:15-18), preparation of the elements, public confession, the communion room, the communion table, and the participants (NC&C 275), and the Framstillingen or challenge to purity (NC&C 275B), all of which were received in 1990.
 No further revelation was received for another ten years.

-The emphasis throughout the 1988-1999 period was always on the memorial aspect of the Lord's Supper and the need for inner purity.
+The emphasis throughout the 1988-1999 period was always on the memorial aspect of the Master's (Lord's) Supper and the need for inner purity.
 It was administered at least once a month, and very often once a week.